MerijnHendriks/nagisa/Docs/ARCHITECTURE.md

 > Q: Why target .NET Framework 2.0 and .NET Standard 1.0?

+- Enforcing a a minimal subset of the language makes it easy to to reason with the code
   - .NET Framework 2.0 removes much of the language's syntactic sugar.
   - .NET Standard 1.0 removes the .NET Framework and runtime specific APIs.

-Those combined restrict the language's subset to a level that it becomes easy to reason with the code, and enforces self-reliance.
+- Enforces self-reliance instead of using external packages.

-It also enables support for Unity Engine (2017.4 and older).
+- Enables support for Unity Engine (2017.4 and older).

 > Q: Why MSTest v2 over \<_insert unit testing framework here_>

 Reliability is the top priority for me.
-A project written by Microsoft is less prone to hostile maintainers (see Activismware on NPM and Ransomware in Moq).
-It also has one of the least thrird-party dependencies (only `Newtonsoft.Json`) compared to other frameworks.
+A project written by Microsoft is less prone to hostile maintainers (see Activismware on NPM and Ransomware in Moq), more likely to receive extended support and also has one of the least thrird-party dependencies (only `Newtonsoft.Json`) compared to other options.

-> Q: Is an older version of .NET Framework supported for testing?
+> Q: Is an older version of .NET Framework supported for `Lox.Compiler.Tests`?

 Yes!
-If you need to integrate the tests in a project targeting `net45`, use the following package versions in `Lox.Compiler.Tests`:
+If you need to integrate the tests in a project targeting `net45`, add the following to `Lox.Compiler.Tests`:

 ```xml
 <!-- .NET Framework v4.5 compatible MSTest v2 -->